Vextrove/vextrove_terrain_datapack/README.md

 ### ★★★★☆ Water on top of lava forms tuff rather than Cobblestone
 ### ★★★★☆ Dynamic cloud patterns (A moving random noise map, multiplied by a heightmap of the terrain)
  - This will make it so that clouds will not go through solid terrain
+### ★★★★☆ Stacked Dispenser crafting recipe (Bow recipe with a Dropper in the middle) - Suggested by [ilmango](https://www.youtube.com/c/ilmango)/SciCraft

 ### Inventory:
 #### ★★★★☆ Increase amount of inventory slots
  - One or two additional rows would be great